triage-ai/docs/Getting Started/Post-Installation.rst

 Post-Install Setup Guide
 ========================

 Once triage.ai has been installed, you must configure it via the manage panel before it is entirely usable.
 Only staff with admin privileges can access the manage panel.
 A temporary admin will be created when the server is first run with an email of 'admin@test.com' and password 'admin.'
 Once an actual staff member is created with the admin status, this temporary admin can be deleted.
+You will need to ressign agents to be the new default agent linked to the department and topic when this is done.

 Email Setup
 -------------